evhub/rabbit/README.md

 #### Hello World
 ```
 print("Hello, world!")    # The convential method, print is a built-in function just for this purpose
-show "Hello, world!"      # A common interpreter command, show will print its argument in a text box
+show("Hello, world!")     # An alternative method, show will print its argument in a text box
 ```

 #### Quick Sort